 Global Development Institute (GDI) Merit Awards

-- You hold a bachelor’s degree with a minimum classification of second class honours upper division (2:1) or its international equivalent.
+- hold a bachelor’s degree with a minimum classification of second class honours upper division (2:1) or its international equivalent.

-- You have at least three years of relevant post-graduation work experience (this does not include unpaid internships or voluntary work).
+- have at least three years of relevant post-graduation work experience (this does not include unpaid internships or voluntary work).

-- You have a clear idea of how studying in Manchester will benefit both your career and the wider community.
+- have a clear idea of how studying in Manchester will benefit both your career and the wider community.

 - an overall score of 6.5 in IELTS, with 6.5 in writing and no other subsections below 6.0